WHAT THEY SAY ABOUT ABI - press quotes and interviews

 LATEST INTERVIEWS AND PRESS!

-Reviews from Edinburgh Fringe 2016 - Abi Roberts: Anglichanka
+Reviews from Edinburgh Fringe 2016 and tour 2017 - Abi Roberts: Anglichanka

 ★★★★★ Edinburgh Festivals Magazine